Sam Hubbard: 2019

 In the Bengals' 2019 regular season opener, Hubbard recorded two sacks and a career-best 10 tackles in the 21–20 loss to the Seattle Seahawks.

 In Week 5 against the Arizona Cardinals, Hubbard sacked rookie quarterback Kyler Murray once in the 26–23 loss.

 In Week 17 against the Cleveland Browns, Hubbard recorded a team high six tackles and sacked Baker Mayfield 1.5 times during the 33–23 win.
+In the 2019 season, he appeared in and started 15 games.
+He finished with 8.5 sacks, 76 total tackles (46 solo), three passes defended, and one forced fumble.

 2020

 In Week 3 against the Philadelphia Eagles, Hubbard recorded his first sack of the season on Carson Wentz during the 23–23 tie game.
 He suffered an elbow injury in Week 5 and was placed on injured reserve on October 15, 2020.
 He was activated on November 14, 2020.
+He started and appeared in 13 games.
+He recorded two sacks, 62 total tackles (33 solo), three passes defended, and one forced fumble.